 SIM Only Deals

-On VOXI you are more flexible, as you are allowed to cancel your deal anytime or switch between the four plans they offer.
+On VOXI you are more flexible, as you are allowed to cancel your deal anytime or switch between the five plans they offer.
 Meanwhile Vodafone’s cheaper tariffs, which can compete with VOXI when it comes to pricing are tying you to long term contracts.
 Not having to undergo a credit check also gives VOXI an advantage over Vodafone if you have any credit issues.

 Half Cooked’s Verdict